The Brainy Bag is available to all children diagnosed with a brain tumour.

 Each bag is slightly different as it includes items appropriate to the age of the child.

-Your child may experience decreased self-esteem, frustration and emotional upset as a result of their learning difficulties and they could need support to cope with the emotional impacts of having learning difficulty before the difficulty itself can be addressed.
+As a result, they may need support to cope with the emotional impacts of having a learning difficulty before the difficulty itself can be addressed.

 There are several sources of support to help your child with their social and educational development.

-This is a report that sets out your child's learning needs and the support they should receive.
-A statement of SEN is usually given by your local council if the support that your child's school is able to provide from their internal resources is not sufficient to fully support your child.
-The SEN statement is reviewed each year so that its recommendations can be adapted according to your child's changing needs.
-It is recommended that you let your council know as soon as possible if you wish to request a statement of SEN, as the process can take some time.
+The plan/statement is reviewed each year so that its recommendations can be adapted according to your child's changing needs.
+It is recommended that you let your council know as soon as possible if you wish to request an assessment for a plan/statement SEN, as the process can take some time.

-For older children taking their GCSEs or A-levels, it may be possible to get extra time and other help with their exams.
-It is best to apply for this at the beginning of the academic year or as soon as they are diagnosed.
-The SENCO (Special Educational Needs Co-ordinator) or Exams Officer at your child's school/college or exam centre will be able to help with this.
+For older children taking their GCSEs or A-levels, it may be possible to get extra time and other help with their exams, such as breaks during the exam or help from a scribe.
+It is best to apply for this early, but discuss the timing of application with the SENCO or Exams Officer at your child's school/college or exam centre, so that the application doesn't run out of date.